Tech-Society-SEC/Movie-Recommendation-System/README.md

-# Cinevo - Movie Recommendation System
+# Nexen - Movie Recommendation System

-   **Cinevo** is a personalized movie recommendation system designed to suggest movies based on user preferences and viewing history.
+   **Nexen** is a personalized movie recommendation system designed to suggest movies based on user preferences and viewing history.

-   Developed from scratch using React.js, machine learning algorithms, and integrated APIs, Cinevo provides an enhanced movie discovery experience with a user-friendly interface.
+   Developed from scratch using React.js, machine learning algorithms, and integrated APIs, Nexen provides an enhanced movie discovery experience with a user-friendly interface.

 ---